Deon Dyer

-Deon Joseph Dyer (born October 2, 1977), nicknamed "Gunsmoke", is an American former professional football fullback in the National Football League (NFL).
+Deon Joseph Dyer (born October 2, 1977), nicknamed "Gunsmoke", is an American former professional football player who was a fullback in the National Football League (NFL).
 He was selected by the Miami Dolphins in the fourth round of the 2000 NFL draft.
-He played college football at the North Carolina.
+He played college football for the North Carolina Tar Heels.

 Dyer played for Deep Creek High School in Chesapeake, Virginia and led the Hornets to the 1994 state championship game, which they lost to George Washington-Danville.